docarray/docarray/README.md

 🐍 **Pythonic experience**: Designed to be as easy as Python list.
 If you know how to Python, you know how to DocArray.
 Intuitive idioms and type annotation simplify the code you write.

-🧑‍🔬 **Data science powerhouse**: greatly facilitate data scientists work on embedding, matching, visualizing, evaluating via Torch/Tensorflow/ONNX/PaddlePaddle on CPU/GPU.
+🧑‍🔬 **Data science powerhouse**: greatly accelerate data scientists work on embedding, matching, visualizing, evaluating via Torch/Tensorflow/ONNX/PaddlePaddle on CPU/GPU.

 🚡 **Portable**: ready-to-wire at anytime with efficient and compact serialization from/to Protobuf, bytes, JSON, CSV, dataframe.